-The opportunity is open to university teams from ESA Member States*.
+The opportunity is open to teams from universities of ESA Member States, Canada and Slovenia.

-Student team members are encouraged to prepare graduation theses on subjects related to their CubeSat mission (e.g. technological, engineering, scientific…).
-This should be reflected in their proposal, and ESA will consider that as an educational asset.
+Student team members are encouraged to prepare graduation theses on subjects (e.g. technological, engineering, scientific,…) related to their CubeSat mission.
+This shall be reflected in the proposal, and ESA will consider it as an educational asset.

-The core student team (as specified above), as well as all students receiving sponsorship or training from ESA’s Education Office, must comply with the following eligibility criteria:
+The core student team (as specified above) and all students receiving sponsorship or training from the ESA Education Office must comply with the following eligibility criteria: